MSoumm/ensae2019-package/README.md

 #### `plot_gif_geo_time_value(x, y, year, value, proj='mercator', method='gif', fig=None, ax=None, name=[], hue='', **kwargs)`

-Makes a video of the evolution of input data values of the years on a map of France (matplotlib Axe object)
+Makes a video of the evolution of input data values of the years on a map of France (matplotlib Axe object).
+Saves output to `output.'method'`

 Parameter  | Description
 ------------- | -------------